-TABLE 1Roles and Responsibilities
+TABLE 1 Roles and Responsibilities

+Role Responsibilities Co-ordinate testing to the agreed MNP IT Test Strategy Co-ordinate testing to the agreed Test Plan, including Test Scenarios, Test Cases, Test Data, and Test Execution Schedule MAG Appointment of the Test Co-ordinator(s), for Mobile Number Portability.
+Provide an escalation path to the relevant Communications Alliance committee.
+Approve Test Summary Report when test exit criteria are met.
+Manage the Test Execution Schedule.
+Facilitate daily conferences with Test Managers.
+Produce a daily Test Status Report and circulate to the MAG and all Test Managers.
+Test Co-ordinator Produce Test Summary Report.
+Provide a weekly Status Report to the MAG.
+Escalate any unresolved severity 1 and 2 incidents to the MAG.
+Manage and distribute IR log.
 Third contact point during testing.
-Provide an escalation path for Incident Reporting.
-Escalation Contact Ensure resources, in particular design and development, are available to support Incident Reporting to the agreed service levels.
+Escalation Provide an escalation path for Incident Reporting.
+Contact Ensure resources, in particular design and development, are available to support Incident Reporting to the agreed service levels.
 Must be readily available during period of testing.
 Second contact point during testing.
 Is responsible for all testing deliverables.
 Is responsible for the test team and test deliverables to meet test entry criteria.
 Manage test execution.
-Test Manager Participate in daily conference call and report progress to Test Co-ordinator.
-Produce a daily Test Status Report and distribute to the Test Co-ordinator Manage the Incident Reporting process.
+Test Manager Participate in daily conference call and report progress to Test Co- ordinator.
+Produce a daily Test Status Report and distribute to the Test Co- ordinator Manage the Incident Reporting process.
 Report to the Test Co-ordinator.
-First contact point during testing.
-Test Applyst Is responsible for preparing Test Data.
-Test Analyst Is responsible for test execution.
-Report to the Test Manager.
+Tost Anglest First contact point during testing.
+Test Analyst Is responsible for preparing Test Data.

+• Is responsible for test execution. • Report to the Test Manager.